 - EJS / Signature Lights.
-Set includes bags containing 3 x tripod stands and 4 x bases for poles. - Batteries for light poles -40 x AA quality batteries & 2 x 9 volt for remote control and headset. - The AFA provides the following 240 volt gear with each light set (numbers may vary from set to set): Long extension cords x 3, short extension cord (between the panel displays)x 1,Surge Protector x 1, Earth Leakage Protector x 1, power boards x 2.(The AFA recommends that you do NOT run power cords down the centre of the ring & that you place the speaker on the timing table facing competitors in the line-up). - Metal tape measures (50-100ft) are supplied by the AFA and are kept in the First Aid Kit or in the bag with leads etc. - Fencing/bunting, Pickets and caps, Rope, & cable ties - x3 Cabanas.
-1 for Timing Table and 2 for the dogs waiting to enter the ring - Lighting for timekeepers table if twilight comp - x5 chairs and Umbrella's for the Ring Stewards - · Marker Paint for ground - Buckets of water near ring - Backing boards - Jumps - Stewards flags (supplied by AFA) x 5 & Stop watches x 2 (spare) - AFA Official Wicket kept with the AFA lights, rubber gloves & tissues for vetting - x2 distance tapes, pegs (should be pegged every 7 ft) - Judges Peg stand & flag for indicating next teams may enter ring - Folders and official timesheets - Pens, tape, scissors, markers etc. - Lollies or snacks and drinks for timing table
+Set includes bags containing 3 x tripod stands and 4 x bases for poles. - Batteries for light poles -40 x AA quality batteries & 2 x 9 volt for remote control and headset. - First Aid kit. - Heat stress metre.
+Ensure a responsible Club official and the AFA Representative have access to the AFA Policy on Cancellation of a Competition which includes instructions on use of heat stress metre when extreme weather is expected. - The AFA provides the following 240 volt gear with each light set (numbers may vary from set to set): Long extension cords x 3, short extension cord (between the panel displays)x 1,Surge Protector x 1, Earth Leakage Protector x 1, power boards x 2.(The AFA recommends that you do NOT run power cords down the centre of the ring & that you place the speaker on the timing table facing competitors in the line-up.
+Power leads should be marked as TESTED within last 12 months and any leads on ground should be covered by protectors). - Metal tape measures (50-100ft) - Fencing/bunting, Pickets and caps, Rope, & cable ties.
+All pickets must be capped. - x3 Cabanas.
+1 for Timing Table and 2 for the dogs waiting to enter the ring - Lighting for timekeepers table if twilight comp - x5 chairs and Umbrella's for the Ring Stewards - Marker Paint for ground - Buckets of water near ring - Backing boards - Jumps - Stewards flags (supplied by AFA) x 5 & Stop watches x 2 (spare) - AFA Measuring Device - x2 distance tapes, pegs (should be pegged every 7 ft) - Judges Peg stand & flag for indicating next teams may enter ring

+- Folders and official timesheets

+- Pens, tape, scissors, markers etc.

+- Lollies or snacks and drinks for timing table